Meet the Team

 Finance Associate

 Amos Luka was born and raised in Kafanchan, Kaduna State of Nigeria.
-He studied at JOS ECWA Theological Seminary for four years and served as a pastor in Zaria.
-For further theological training, Amos moved to Louisville, Kentucky to attend Southern.
-He is currently a PhD candidate in World Religions under the supervision of Dr. Ibrahim.
+He studied at Jos ECWA Theological Seminary and served as a pastor in Zaria.
+Amos moved to Louisville, Kentucky to attend Southern for further theological training.
+He is currently a Ph.D. student in World Religions under the supervision of Dr. Ibrahim.
 Amos is the Finance Associate for the Jenkins Center.
-His encounters with Muslims in a predominantly Muslim context kindle Amos’ passion for ministering to Muslims.
-He desires to train pastors, lay leaders, and churches in Africa to have a Christian understanding of Islam and engage Muslims effectively with the Gospel of Jesus Christ.
+His encounters with Muslims in a predominantly Muslim context kindled Amos’ passion for ministering to Muslims.
+He desires to train pastors, church leaders, and missionaries so churches in Africa have a Christian understanding of Islam and engage Muslims effectively with the Gospel of Jesus Christ.

 Maylee Spann